What are Verified Views?

 Site photography & camera matching (photomontages)

 We visit site to capture viewpoints and information to recreate lighting & context.
 You will be asked to attend to check the scope of the views meets your requirements.
-A short-list is issued and virtual cameras are created based on the approved view's position and focal length.
+A short-list is issued and the selected views are re-created in 3D.

 We analyse the selected photographs to identify key points within each view.
 Our surveyor will visit site to survey each view's location and key points.